adrianoals/Scrappy-Fiap-On/README.md

 # Scrappy-Fiap-On

 ## Descrição / Description
-Este scraper foi desenvolvido para permitir o download das vídeo-aulas do portal do aluno da FIAP.
-This scraper was developed to enable the download of video lectures from the FIAP student portal.
+Este scraper foi desenvolvido para permitir o download das vídeo-aulas do portal do aluno da FIAP. / This scraper was developed to enable the download of video lectures from the FIAP student portal.

-## Tecnologias Utilizadas /
+## Tecnologias Utilizadas / Technologies Used
 - Python
 - Selenium
 - Vimeo_Downloader